shawnr/css-grid-workshop/example-3/README.md

 ## Stretch Goals

-* Add more than one media query breakpoint
-* Experiment with re-ordering the content based on viewport size
+* Experiment with other ways to lay out the page and items
-* This same concept can be applied to methods of allowing users to customize an interface -- experiment with that idea
+* Use media queries to alter the way the layout appears on mobile devices